- Departments & Offices F-Z

 CULTURAL ROADMAP PLANNING GROUP

 The Cultural Roadmap Planning Group will help steer the Cultural Roadmap from the beginning of the planning process to the final recommended plan.
-The Planning Group of 35 people will represent a wide cross section of the community, representing the public and private sector, philanthropy, neighborhoods, education, cultural groups, artists, cultural workers, and other creatives, in addition to young people.
+The Planning Group will represent a wide cross section of the community, representing the public and private sector, philanthropy, neighborhoods, education, cultural groups, artists, cultural workers, and other creatives, in addition to young people.
 Planning Group members will be selected by the Durham Cultural Advisory Board.

 The Planning Group will meet regularly over the next year and will report to the DCAB on their work.
 Responsibilities include: